 Total payroll preparation tax revenues are budgeted at \$66.4 million in 2022, an estimated 23.7 percent increase over the prior year.
 The payroll preparation tax is levied at a rate of 0.55 percent on the gross payroll of employers and net income from self-employed individuals, members of partnerships, associations and joint ventures who perform work or provide services within the City of Pittsburgh.
 Non-profits an exempt from this tax.
 The payroll preparation tax forecast uses total non-farm wages for Allegheny County to forecast future revenues.
-Total non-farm wages for Allegheny County are forecast to increase by 4.0 percent on average.
+Total nonfarm wages for Allegheny County are forecast to increase by 4.0 percent on average (see accompanying table for select economic forecast).
 Total payroll preparation tax revenues are forecast to increase by 2.1 percent each year through 2026.